Certified Payroll: Everything You Need to Know As an Employer

 - Total working hours for each employee.

 - Payment rate drawing on the prevailing wage, including fringe benefits.
-The US Department of Labor provides all the wage rates and fringe benefit rates for each work type on this site.

 - Gross amount earned.
 If you use apps or fill out the form online, then it’ll calculate the gross amount automatically for you.